ArthurGareginyan/rss-feed-icon/readme.txt

 == Frequently Asked Questions ==

-= Q. Will this plugin work on my WordPress.COM website? =
+= Q. Will this plugin work on my wordpress.COM website? =
-A. Sorry, this plugin is available for use only on self-hosted (WordPress.ORG) websites.
+A. Sorry, this plugin is available for use only on self-hosted (wordpress.ORG) websites.

 = Q. Can I use this plugin on my language? =
 A. Yes.
 This plugin is ready for translation and has already been translated into several languages.
 But If your language is not available then you can make one.
-The POT file is included and placed in the "`languages`" folder.
-Just [send the PO file to us](https://www.spacexchimp.com/contact.html) and we will include this translation within the next plugin update.
+It is also possible that not all existing translations are up-to-date or correct, so you are welcome to make corrections.
 Many of plugin users would be delighted if you share your translation with the community.
 Thanks for your contribution!

+If you want to help translate this plugin, please use the POT file that is included and placed in the `languages` folder to create a translation PO file.
+Just [send the PO file to us](https://www.spacexchimp.com/contact.html) and we will include this translation within the next plugin update.

 = Q. How does it work? =A. Simply go to the plugin settings page, select the desired settings and click the "Save changes" button.
 Enjoy your fancy RSS feed icon.
 It's that simple!
 You can find the plugin settings page at "`WordPress Admin Area`" -> "`Settings`" -> "`RSS Feed Icon`".